audibailey/cab202-tomjerrygame/README.md

 ## Issues with the code

-If I recall correctly the only issue I remember is that diagonal collisions didn't work well (I rectified this in the next assessment).
+If I recall correctly, the only issue is that diagonal collisions didn't work well (I rectified this in the next assessment).

 ## Installation

 Clone it and go into it

 `cd ZDK`

 `make`

 `cd ..`

 `gcc TomJerryGame.c -o game -std=gnu99 -Wall -Werror -IZDK -LZDK -lzdk -lncurses`

 ## Usage